 Since 2007, I have recorded 1432 tracks in my room under the DJ Habett moniker (earlier demos do exist).
 This is grotesque but I needed to expell what had been stuck inside of me for years listening passively to the likes of Bob Dylan, the MoWax label or Howie B. (to name a few).
 The sampler is my main tool but I try to distort it's use to a legit extremity that drives me insane.
 That "Free music for unfree people" move can't be summarized by this collection of best voted tracks but I can be wrong.
 Psychos can find a list of all the albums.

-I create away from acoustics, even though I've done a few live performances, and computers, even though I take care of my videos on my youtube channel.
+I do it for free, as a lifestyle, because it helps me feel better and I deeply believe in Creative Commons.
+I create away from acoustics, even though I've done a few live performances.
+I don't work my music with computers, even though I take care of my videos on my youtube channel.

 This may be a vain attempt to lure you into listening to my stuff but that's what it is.
 126 albums later, I still enjoy the physical process of operating machines and the mental exercise it takes to have something to record appearing before my ears.
 My EQ may be low as I suffer from schizophrenia.